novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 He tried to think comfortably.

-"I brought her the ads, so one exception should be fine."
+"She brought me the ads, so one exception should be fine."

-Inwardly, he was flexible, thinking that this exception might continue depending on Kim Ah-young's attitude today.
+Inwardly, he was thinking that this exception might not become exception anymore depending on how it goes with Kim Ah-young.

 That is, if she talked about business, today's post-work meeting would be a one-time thing, but if she talked about something far from business, they could continue meeting as friends.